VOREStation/VOREStation/nano/README.md

 However, as the templates are already horrifying unstandardized, Polaris does not have any particular styling standards.

-The only real requirement is that it, A. Looks alrightish, and B. Functions properly.
+The only real requirement is that it, A. Looks alrightish, and B. REMOVEDctions properly.
 Try to avoid snowflaking anything into the main CSS file, please.